OFF on Steam - User reviews, Price & Information

 OFF was developed by Mortis Ghost and Fangamer and published by Fangamer.

-OFF is playable and fully supported on Windows.
+Yes, OFF is playable and fully supported on Windows.

-OFF is not playable on MacOS.
+Yes, OFF is playable and fully supported on MacOS.

-OFF is not playable on Linux.
+Yes, OFF is playable and fully supported on Linux.

 OFF is a single-player game.

-OFF does not currently offer any DLC.
+No, OFF does not currently offer any DLC.

-OFF does not support mods via Steam Workshop.
+No, OFF does not support mods via Steam Workshop.

-OFF does not support Steam Remote Play.
+No, OFF does not support Steam Remote Play.

-OFF is enabled for Steam Family Sharing.
+Yes, OFF is enabled for Steam Family Sharing.
 This means you can share the game with authorized users from your Steam Library, allowing them to play it on their own accounts.
 For more details on how the feature works, you can read the original Steam Family Sharing announcement or visit the Steam Family Sharing user guide and FAQ page.

 You can find solutions or submit a support ticket by visiting the Steam Support page for OFF.